-ACS 555, Applications of Aero- and Vibro-Acoustics (new number will be ACS 555)
+ACS 555, Applications of Aero- and Vibro-Acoustics

 [Alternate title: Acoustics of Musical Instruments] This course will provide an in-depth exploration of the physics and acoustics of classical musical instruments.
 Topics will focus on the mechanisms of sound production by stringed instruments (plucked, struck and bowed), percussion (drums, marimba) brass winds (lip reed, cylindrical bore, conical bore), woodwinds (flutes, single-reed, double reed).
 Related topics will include radiation properties, damping mechanisms, impedance measurements, and the coupling between acoustics and structural components.
 As time allows, ethnic variations on classical instruments may be discussed.
 An understanding of the fundamentals of acoustics and vibration will be assumed as prerequisite for this course.